How to Mine Ethereum and What You Need to Know Before You Start

 An unknown person or group of people, using the name Satoshi Nakamoto, invented cryptocurrency in 2008 following the Great Recession as a way for people to transact without the intervention of third parties like banks.

-Bitcoin, the very first cryptocurrency, was started in January 2009.
+Bitcoin (see Bitcoin affiliate programs), the very first cryptocurrency, was started in January 2009.

 Instead of using banks, Bitcoin uses cryptographic proof to maintain the integrity of the network (or blockchain), which holds all transactions.
 Cryptocurrency mining is a mining algorithm that produces and safeguards units such as Bitcoin from attacks.